 The task is based on the fact that in TS practice the sheep know the dog and the shepherd.
-As they usually don not know each other at trials, they must be first introduced to each other.
-So, the handler at first can take his dog around the pen and introduce the dog to the sheep outside of the pen.
+The handler at first can take his dog around the pen and introduce the dog to the sheep outside of the pen.